Recent news from Graceland International School, Gusau, Nigeria

-Recent news from Grceland has been very encouraging, the enrollment is up in all grades, there is a good balance between boys and girls and between Christian and Muslim students.
-The aim of Graceland International School (GIS) is to ensure that both boys and girls have equal opportunities for the quality education that GIS offers.
-The aim of the school is “education for peace”, therefore GIS enrolls both Christian and Muslim students without discrimination.
+Recent news from Graceland has been very encouraging, with enrollment up in all grades.
+There is a healthy balance between the numbers of boys and girls, as well as Christian and Muslim students.
+The aim of Graceland International School (GIS) is to ensure that both boys and girls have equal opportunities for the quality education that is offered there.
+The aim of the school is “reconciliation through education”.
+Therefore GIS enrolls both Christian and Muslim students without discrimination.
 Learning together encourages understanding and acceptance between those from different backgrounds.

 After a long delay, we are excited to announce that the well at Graceland International School is finally being drilled, the delay was caused by the the fact that the raining season made the soil waterlogged, now that the dry season has arrived work began in earnest.
 This well is vital for the provision of clean safe, drinking water for the school.
 The well will not only serve the school, but also the adjoining Graceland Hospital, opened last October.

 In a recent editorial published in the Nigerian daily “This Day”, it was noted that the most recent WAEC exam results were again dismal even depressing.
 Unless the authorities take action to turn around the state of education in the country, educational standards will continue to fall.
 Nationally, only 18% of the candidates who entered the exams received results that would get thm admission into some of the reasonable universities.

 In contrast the results of the students at Graceland International School far outstripped the national results.

 Our first entry was in 2016, when 35 candidates entered.

 27 candidates obtained credits in 9 subjects.